-How to write a gym business plan
+How to write a gym or fitness studio business plan

 This post covers how to write a business plan, but we also wrote a comprehensive guide on starting a gym that you should check out next.

 Gym Business Plan Outline

 Before going into the details of every section, here is an outline of what your fitness club business plan should include:

 - Executive Summary

 - Programs, Services and Products